 Locals have been looking also for the stones in Swat River and other nearby streams – and sometimes with good success.
 There have been found other mines as well – but no one has started large-scale extraction of emeralds there.

 Emerald mines of the beautiful Swat valley are the best in South Asia and belong to the best emeralds of the world.
 It is assessed that Swat mine has some 70 million carats of emeralds.

 Due to their small size these emeralds rarely serve as a centerpiece of jewelry – these deep green stones serve as smaller side stones.
 The rare larger stones look very dark.

-Emeralds of Swat Valley are found in carbonate-bearing talc schists and quartz veins, in irregular clusters which have a diameter up to 15 cm.
+Emeralds of Swat Valley are found in carbonate-bearing talc schists and quartz veins, in irregular clusters that have a diameter up to 15 cm.
 In this area have met two tectonic plates – Indo-Pakistan plate and Kohistan arc and under the pressure have formed metamorphic rocks – schists.

 - Vincent Pardieu and Guillaume Soubiraa, Oxygen Isotopes and Emerald Trade Routes Since Antiquity.
 Field Gemology.org, September 2006, page accessed in the 21st February 2015.